bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 Applying this Terraform module creates your dashboard, `My Christmas dashboard`, where the widgets are shown in a grid.

-Adding more widgets is as simple as filtering and aggregating the metrics as one wishes to.
+Adding more widgets is as simple as filtering and aggregating the metrics as you wish.

 ## Something is wrong - ALERT ME!!

 To set up alerting in GCP Stackdriver, you'll need a notification channel.
 This can be manually set up in Stackdriver, but Terraform can handle this as well.

 The [`google_monitoring_notification_channel`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/monitoring_notification_channel) Terraform resource is used to create a notification channel.
-Notification channels can be channels such as e-mails, SMS' or Slack channel.
+Notification channels can be channels such as e-mails, SMS' or a Slack channel.
 For example, a Slack notification channel can be added as follows:

 ```json
 resource "google_monitoring_notification_channel" "slack-channel" {